 The African continent countries are all classified to be developing countries or underdeveloped, many countries are still struggling with the basic healthcare services like access to care, quality of care, medical equipment, physicians, specialists, new technologies, ….etc.

 The list is so long when it comes to mentioning the healthcare settings in most of the African countries, we are still trying to obtain the basics of healthcare equipment and service levels.

 In the field of radiology in Africa, there is a big shortage in radiologists within many countries and radiology equipment as well.

-Most of the facilities now are thinking of buying basic requirements of radiology equipment including X-ray, Ultrasound, CT, and MRI machines, specially in the challenging and rising burden of healthcare costs because of the Covid-19 pandemic.
+Most of the facilities now are thinking of buying basic requirements of radiology equipment including X-ray, Ultrasound, CT, and MRI machines, especially in the challenging and rising burden of healthcare costs because of the Covid-19 pandemic.

-The trend is going to develop the teleradiology services to compensate the shortage of radiologists and deliver the reporting service to suburban and rural areas.
+The trend is going to develop teleradiology services to compensate the shortage of radiologists and deliver the reporting service to suburban and rural areas.